everit-org/osgi-testrunner/README.md

 The module picks up every OSGi service that has the following service properties defined:

- - **osgitest.testId**: This property should have a value that can be a part of a file name.
+ - **eosgi.testId**: This property should have a value that can be a part of a file name.

- - **osgitest.testEngine**: This property defines which test engine the test should be passed to.
+ - **eosgi.testEngine**: This property defines which test engine the test should be passed to.
 Currently there is a **junit4** implemented in the osgi-testrunner-junit4 project.